 Step 1

-Add the official Traefik repository and update your Helm repositories to be able to use it:
+Add the official Traefik repository and update your Helm repositories so that you can use them:

 helm repo add traefik https://helm.traefik.io/traefik